jimmychung98/learnSEPTA-backend/README.md

 # learnSEPTA using Kernel Regression

 The purpose of this project is to use machine learning non-parametric algorithms to **better predict SEPTA bus arrival times**.
-Currently, the Septa API only updates every few minutes, leading to inaccuracy in bus arrival times.
 We are modeling the data shown in this [Conference Paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6338767).

 ## Installation
 * [Java JDK v1.8+](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)